influxdata/docs-v2/content/v2.0/reference/syntax/flux.md

 Flux takes a functional approach to data exploration and processing, but is designed to be usable, readable, flexible, composable, testable, contributable, and shareable.

-The following example returns the the average CPU usage per minute over the last hour.
+The following example returns the average CPU usage per minute over the last hour.

 ```js
 from(bucket:"example-bucket")